Battle of Bourgaon: Battle

-The Berbers encamped on the mountain's foothills, having a defensive advantage over the Byzantines.
-The Berbers, not expecting the Byzantines to actually try and overtake them from the east that had a steep slope, concentrated all their forces on the west, where there was a gentle slope.
-Solomon's army camped in the valley, expecting the Berbers to descent and engage him in the open, but the Berbers refused to be drawn out.
+The Berbers encamped on the mountain, having a defensive advantage over the Byzantines.
+The Berbers, not expecting the Byzantines to actually try to overtake them from the east, which had a steep slope, concentrated all their forces on the west, where there was a gentle slope.
+Two eastern peaks, separated by a steep, narrow valley, overlooked the Berbers' camp on the western slope.
+Believing the peaks inaccessible, the Berbers left them undefended.
+Solomon's army camped in the valley, expecting the Berbers to descend and engage him in the open, but the Berbers refused to be drawn out.

-At first, the Byzantine troops lost morale when confronted by their numerically superior enemy.
-After a speech by Solomon, the troops gained their morale back and prepared for the fight.
+Solomon did not wish to besiege the Berbers at the mountain due to its remote location and instead sought to engage the Berbers at the mountain.
+At first, the Byzantine troops lost morale when confronted by their numerically superior opponent.
+After a speech by Solomon, the troops regained their morale and prepared for the fight.
 Solomon sent his commander, Theodorus, with about 1,000 excubitors to climb the eastern side of the mountain.
-He did not tell this to his own troops to avoid being betrayed.
+Solomon gave Theodorus's troops additional military standards to give the impression that they were more numerous to the Berbers and to his own forces.
+He also did not tell his own troops about this attack to avoid being betrayed.
 The excubitors climbed up the mountain during the night without being noticed.
+Their task was to occupy one of the peaks behind the Berbers and be able to fire with their bows.

 At dawn, Solomon advanced his forces to the mountain's outskirts, while Theodorus's troops emerged on the opposite side, encircling the Berbers.
 Both detachments struck the Berbers with volleys of arrows, causing them to panic and try to flee, but they had no route of escape.
-The few that survived did so by trampling over the dead bodies of their comrades, and nearly all of the Berber warriors were caught, killed, or wounded.
-All of the Berber chieftains were able to flee except for Esdilasas, who was caught, and taken prisoner.
-According to Procopius, the Berbers suffered 50,000 casualties, while the Romans suffered none.
+Some of the Berbers fled to the other peak, while others escaped into the valley between them.
+In the valley, they trampled one another, causing many to fall to their deaths by the arrows.
+Once the valley was filled with the bodies of men and horses, the survivors were able to escape by crossing over the corpses.
+Nearly all of the Berber warriors were caught, killed, or wounded.
+All of the Berber chieftains were able to flee except for Esdilasas, who was caught and taken prisoner.
+According to contemporary historian Procopius, the Berbers suffered 50,000 casualties, while the Byzantines suffered none.